orryv/x-string/codex.md

 ## fixing tests (heave)

 ```
+Always run "composer install" first.
-run `compose-docs-tests` (this runs the script that generates tests from the docs), but for now look at the output of that script.
+Then run `composer compose-docs-tests` (this runs the script that generates tests from the docs), but for now look at the output of that script.

 Then apply the following for the first 6 methods where 0 tests are found (or the doc file is not found) which is shown in the output of `compose-docs-tests`, so apply this for each method: